lawrence254/CaesarCipher/README.md

 #### 2 sep 2019

-#### By
+#### Author
 Github : komen225

 ## Description
-The caesar cipher app works in a way that user are supposed to have the directory .Using the terminal they will compile and able to enter a code and key which will out put their hidden code under the caesar cipher practical cryptography's
+The caesar cipher app works in a way that user are supposed to have the file .Using the terminal they will compile and able to enter a code and the  key which will out put their hidden code under the caesar cipher practical cryptography's